Fall 2025 Drop-in Support Spaces

 College Living on the Spectrum: Support and Discussion Group

-A weekly drop-in space of peers talking about their experiences, supported by co-facilitators.
+A weekly drop-in space for students to connect and talk about their experiences of living on the spectrum, supported by co-facilitators.

 *Spectrum refers to people who experience any elements of autism spectrum disorders, including (dis)abilities related to perception, sensory processing, language, executive function, and motor skills.
 Group members do not need a medical diagnosis to attend the group.
 The group will work with the philosophy of ‘support needs’ rather than ability.